ttben/2017-01-si3/README.md

 # Drone delivery
 This repository contains examples and resources for the drone delivery project.

+# Interaction between Benchmark and Visualisation

+The benchmark analyse the whole execution trace that is produced by the Executor component.
+From this analysis, it will produce data for a visualisation (_i.e._ charts).
+How to _pass_ data from benchmark component to visualisation component?
+Via the JSON format, with a JSON file or a JSON string representation.
+So the benchmark analyse the trace (text file) and produces a JSON description of its analysis that will be consummed by the visualisation.
+In the folder [boilerplate](https://github.com/ttben/2017-01-si3/tree/master/boilerplate) you will find a way to convert a Plain Old Java Object (POJO) that describes something (a raw metric, a comparison, an evolution, ...) into a JSON Object and its description.
+Then, in the [chart-example folder](https://github.com/ttben/2017-01-si3/tree/master/chart-example) you will find *a way* to use these results in JSON format to draw charts (using Google Chart).

 # Visualisation
 You **can** use Google Chart for visualisation since it is a simple, trusted, and well documented one.
 You will find the different types of charts [here](https://google-developers.appspot.com/chart/interactive/docs/gallery).